 By doing this exercise you are creating an awareness of what will keep you flowing forward on your path of desires.

 Act Upon Your Story

-As I lay down my pen and review my own story from the journaling exercises, I am made keenly aware of my need for connection and support from others to stay motivated and inspired.
+As I review my own stories from these journaling exercises, I am made keenly aware of my need for connection and support from others to stay motivated and inspired.
 In addition to having a beautiful, creative environment to work in, I am inspired by you and others who share their stories.

 I’ve also received messages from Daily Inspired Life subscribers saying that having a support network and connection to uplifting people is important.
-That’s why I’ve decided to create a space where we can share our stories, interact and support each other in a more connected way.
-Keep a look out for an announcement on that.
+That’s why I decided to create a space where we can share our stories, interact and support each other in a more connected way.

 In the meantime, let me know what YOU discovered about what inspires and keeps you motivated.
 Please share your comments below …